UW–Madison Research: Enhancing Your Life

 Chancellor Rebecca Blank is heading to Chicago to share lifesaving breakthroughs in the fields of Alzheimer’s research, cancer treatment, and nursing.
 A panel discussion will be led by Dean Karl Scholz of the College of Letters & Science.

-- Howard Bailey, director of the UW Carbone Cancer Center and a professor in the School of Medicine and Public Health.
+- Howard Bailey directs the UW Carbone Cancer Center and is a professor in the School of Medicine and Public Health.
 He is the UW’s expert on drug and nutrient development for the prevention or treatment of cancer and is an expert on chemoprevention.

 Join faculty experts, alumni, and friends for a moderated panel discussion followed by a reception with drinks and hors d’oeuvres.

 Northbrook, IL 60062

 Contact with questions: Kelsey Dodson at Kelsey.Dodson@supportuw.org or 608-308-5249.